Home » Symptoms » Cat Symptoms A-Z » Warts on the Head, Neck, and Limbs

 A quick vet visit is also important if the warts affect the cat’s normal behavior, for example, if it has difficulty eating or moving.

-In addition, the veterinarian may perform blood tests to check the cat’s general health and determine if there is a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. that needs to be treated.
+In addition, the vet may run blood tests to check the cat’s general health and determine whether there is a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. that needs treatment.

-As a first step, the pet owner should make sure that the cat does not scratch or lick the warts excessively to avoid injury or infection.
-A collar or protective suit can help restrict access to the affected areas.
+As a first step, the owner should make sure the cat does not scratch or lick the warts excessively to avoid injury or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+A collar or protective suit can help limit access to the affected areas.

-It is important to improve the cat’s general hygiene and care.
+It is important to improve the cat’s overall hygiene and grooming.
 Regular brushing and a clean living environment can help minimize skin problems.

-If recommended by the veterinarian, topicalTopical refers to the direct application of medications or treatments to the skin or mucous membranes for a local effect, without being absorbed into the body. treatments or medications can be administered to treat the warts and support the cat’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+If recommended by the vet, topicalTopical refers to the direct application of medications or treatments to the skin or mucous membranes for a local effect, without being absorbed into the body. treatments or medications may be given to treat the warts and support the cat’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..
-However, it is important not to administer any medication without veterinary advice, as this can lead to unwanted side effects.
+However, it is important not to give any medication without veterinary advice, as this can lead to unwanted side effects.

 Outlook on current research